patternfly/patternfly-org/packages/v4/src/content/design-guidelines/components/tree-view/tree-view.md

 <img src="./img/tree-view-elements.png" width="332" />

-1. **Expand/collapse button:** A button that allows you to expand or collapse child nodes
+1. **Expand/collapse:** An option to expand or collapse parent nodes to reveal child nodes
 2. **Parent node:** A node that contains other items (for example, a folder that contains multiple documents)
 3. **Child node:** A node within the parent node (for example, a document within a folder)
-4. **Leaf node:** The last item in a tree, which doesn't have any child nodes
+4. **Leaf node:** A node without children
-5. **Truncation indicator:** A control that automatically shortens long names
+5. **Truncation indicator:** Ellipses indicating truncated text for longer names that don't fit in the node width

 ## Usage